-This is an Academic English course for European and International learners who want to prepare for the IELTS examination.
+This is an Academic English course for European and International learners who want to prepare for an official English language examination.
 It has been designed to provide you with the study skills and language competencies required for study at Higher Education or employment abroad.

-Part time Academic English for IELTS options are available at 3, 5 or 9 hours per week.
+Part time Academic English options are available at 3, 6 or 9 hours per week.

 What you will study

-This is an integrated course which aims to help you achieve success in the IELTS exam by developing your all-round competence in the language.
+This is an integrated course which aims to help you achieve success in an English exam by developing your all-round competence in the language.
 You will study aspects of English usage such as grammar and pronunciation so that you can express yourself accurately and effectively.
 You will also get extensive practice in the core skills of listening, reading, speaking and writing.
-The main difference between this course and other General English courses is that the language tasks you perform will be more academic in nature and will train you for the different modules of the IELTS exam.
+The main difference between this course and other General English courses is that the language tasks you perform will be more academic in nature and will train you for the different modules of an exam.

 You will take part in interactive communication tasks such as role-plays, discussions, debates and interviews.
 You will develop your ability to accurately use a range of grammatical forms and topic specific vocabulary in appropriate situations.
 In addition, you will also focus on discourse management and pronunciation.

 You will have the opportunity to practice listening for general understanding and for detail from a variety of sources on a range of topics.
 Tasks will include note-taking, form filling, sentence completion and matching information.